-FINANCING 0F THE MERGER (see n. )
+FINANCING OF THE MERGER (see p.
+40)

-D&B Holdings has informed us that it estimates that the total amount of consideration necessary for D&B Holdings and D&B Acquisition Sub to consummate the merger and to repay certain D&B outstanding indebtedness and to pay certain fees, costs and expenses related to the merger is approximately \$307.8 million, and that it expects these funds to come from a combination of a senior secured notes offering, equity investments and a new credit facility.
+D&B Holdings has informed us that it currently estimates that the total amount of consideration necessary for D&B Holdings and D&B Acquisition Sub to consummate the merger and to repay certain D&B outstanding indebtedness and to pay certain fees, costs and expenses related to the merger is approximately \$295.4 million, and that it expects these funds to come from a combination of a senior secured notes offering and equity investments.
 For additional information regarding the financing of the merger, see "Special Factors -- Financing of the Merger."

-PROVISIONS FOR UNAFFILIATED SHAREHOLDERS (see p. \\\\\)
+PROVISIONS FOR UNAFFILIATED SHAREHOLDERS (see p.
+22)

-No provisions have been made in connection with the merger to grant unaffiliated shareholders access to D&B's corporate files or the corporate files of D&B Holdings, D&B Acquisition or the continuing shareholders, or to obtain counsel or appraisal services for unaffiliated shareholders at D&B's expense or the expense of D&B Holdings, D&B Acquisition or the continuing shareholders.
+The special committee retained Houlihan Lokey to evaluate and render its opinion as to the fairness, from a financial point of view of the \$13.50 per share merger consideration to the unaffiliated shareholders of D&B. No provisions have been made in connection with the merger to grant unaffiliated shareholders access to D&B's corporate files or the corporate files of D&B Holdings, D&B Acquisition or the continuing shareholders, or to obtain counsel or any alternative appraisal services for unaffiliated shareholders at D&B's expense or the expense of D&B Holdings, D&B Acquisition or the continuing shareholders

-VOTE OF THE CONTINUING SHAREHOLDERS; VOTING AGREEMENTS (see p. \\\\)
+VOTE OF THE CONTINUING SHAREHOLDERS; VOTING AGREEMENTS (see p.
+57)

 The continuing shareholders have agreed to vote the shares of D&B common stock that they beneficially own, which collectively represent approximately 8% of the common stock outstanding, in favor of the merger.
 In addition, four large institutional holders of common stock, which did not tender their shares as part of the terminated tender offer contemplated by the merger agreement and which collectively own approximately 13% of the common stock outstanding, have entered into written arrangements to vote in favor of the merger.
-See "Interests of Directors and Executive Officers in the Merger - Support and Exchange Agreement." and "Introduction--Institutional Investor Voting Arrangements."
+See "Interests of Directors and Executive Officers in the Merger -- Support and Exchange Agreement" and "Introduction--Institutional Investor Voting Arrangements."

-REVOCATION OF PROXIES (see p. \\)
+REVOCATION OF PROXIES (see p.
+14)